kizniche/Mycodo/docs/Supported-Functions.md

 ### Verification

 This function acquires 2 measurements, calculates the difference, and if the difference is not larger than the set threshold, the Measurement A value is stored.
 This enables verifying one sensor's measurement with another sensor's measurement.
 Only when they are both in agreement is a measurement stored.
-This stored measurement can be used in functions such as Conditional Statements that will notify the user if no measurement is avilable to indicate there may be an issue with a sensor.
+This stored measurement can be used in functions such as Conditional Function that will notify the user if no measurement is available to indicate there may be an issue with a sensor.
 <table><thead><tr class="header"><th>Option</th><th>Type</th><th>Description</th></tr></thead><tbody><tr><td>Period (seconds)</td><td>Decimal
 - Default Value: 60</td><td>The duration (seconds) between measurements or actions</td></tr><tr><td>Measurement A</td><td>Select Measurement (Input, Function)</td><td>Measurement A</td></tr><tr><td>Measurement A Max Age</td><td>Integer
 - Default Value: 360</td><td>The maximum age (seconds) of the measurement to use</td></tr><tr><td>Measurement B</td><td>Select Measurement (Input, Function)</td><td>Measurement B</td></tr><tr><td>Measurement A Max Age</td><td>Integer